Indian hospitals plead for oxygen, country sets virus record

-NEW DELHI (AP) — India put oxygen tankers on special express trains as major hospitals in New Delhi on Friday begged on social media for more supplies to save COVID-19 patients who are struggling to breathe.
+NEW DELHI (AP) — India put oxygen tankers on special express trains as major hospitals in New Delhi begged on social media on Friday for more supplies to save COVID-19 patients who are struggling to breathe.
 More than a dozen people died when an oxygen-fed fire ripped through a coronavirus ward in a populous western state.

-India’s underfunded health system is tattering as the world’s worst coronavirus surge wears out the nation, which set another global record in daily infections for a second straight day with 332,730.
+India’s underfunded health system is tattering as the world’s worst coronavirus surge wears out the nation, which set a global record in daily infections for a second straight day with 332,730.

 India has confirmed 16 million cases so far, second only to the United States in a country of nearly 1.4 billion people.
 India has recorded 2,263 deaths in the past 24 hours for a total of 186,920.